Kane-Ryans/email_parser/README.md

 # email_parser

-This script was developed to accept an email file as input, to automatically extract links and attachments for further processing with other tools/APIs.
+This application was developed as a project to showcase various language specific techniques to prospective employers, whilst also being a useful tool within the cyber security field.

-Links will be output to a file called 'extracted_links.txt' in the same directory as the script.
+This application takes with a single email file (currently only tested against .eml file extensions), or a directory of email files.
+Each file will be instantiated into an object, and examined for any embedded links or attachments.

-Attachments will be extracted to the same directory as the script.
+If a Virustotal API key is provided, the extracted links and/or attachments will be synchronously queried for any known malicious links.

-Zipped attachments will be automatically unzipped and extracted.
+If the '--write_attachments' flag is specified, any identified attachments will be written to a results directory for further analysis.
+Additionally, if the email file contains a zipped attachment, it will unzip and extract the original file.

 Note: this is still a work in progress.